wylie/olive-bot-speak/README.md

-# Olive Bot: Speak
+# Timmy Bot

-Sometimes Olive needs to say something, and sometimes I just want to try my hand at something, such as making a Hubot script.
+Timmy-bot, a skin for Hubot